4.50 from 2 votes

 Asian pork tenderloin sliced on a bed of rice and cabbage.

 I moan and complain about the winter, but there is one big positive that I’m reminded of every time I go into my kitchen.
-Winter is slow cooker season!
-I’m using the slow cooker at least five nights a week.
-I’ve only had a few slow cookers fails.
-Most meals turn out great!
+It’s slow cooker season!
+I use the slow cooker at least five nights a week.
+I’ve only had a few slow cooker fails, and most meals turn out great!

-I’ve also been keeping an eye on meat sales at our local grocery store.
-I’d stock up if I had a freezer, but I usually only buy enough that I know that we will eat in the next week or so.
+I’ve also been watching meat sales at our local grocery store.
 One type of meat we all enjoy is pork tenderloin.
 I’ve made it with honey garlic sauce as well as fresh herbs (rosemary is tasty) and also with an Asian flair!
 This recipe for Asian Pork Tenderloin has amazing flavor!

 Get our FREE